sozip/sozip-spec/sozip_specification.md

 * ``version``: MUST be set to 1 for this specification

 * ``skip_bytes``: number of bytes between the end of the header and the beginning of the offset section.
 Generally set to 0.
+This could be set to a non-zero value to store extra content, unspecified currently.
+SOZip readers SHOULD skip over such extra content.

 * ``chunk_size``: Interval, in uncompressed stream, at which Z_SYNC_FLUSH +
   Z_FULL_FLUSH are performed.
 It MUST not be zero (a value